brittanyrw/emojibops/README.md

 }
 ```

-8. If you would like to see what your addition will look like, open the `index.html` file that is in the `emojiscreen` folder in a web browser.
+7. If you would like to see what your addition will look like, open the `index.html` file that is in the `emojibops` folder in a web browser.
 The EmojiCards are added in a random order so it may take you a few seconds to find what you added.
 If you do not see any cards in the browser, this could mean that you have a typo in your `data.js` file.
 If that is the case, double check what you have added for missing commas and quotation marks.
-9. Once you are done, go to the terminal and type `git status`.
+8. Once you are done, go to the terminal and type `git status`.
 You should see `data.js` as modified.
 If you don't see this, go back and make sure to save your `data.js` file.
-10. Run `git add -A` to add your changes.
+9. Run `git add -A` to add your changes.
-11. Add a commit message.
-Run the following command and replace with your movie or show name: `git commit -m "Added Harry Potter the movie"`.
+10. Add a commit message.
+Run the following command and replace with your movie or show name: `git commit -m "Added Wannabe by Spice Girls"`.
-12. If you have never used git on your computer before, you will see a message asking for you to set your email and username.
+11. If you have never used git on your computer before, you will see a message asking for you to set your email and username.
 If you do not see that message, continue to the next step.
 Run the following commands, replacing "you@example.com" with your Github email and "Your name" with your github username:

 `git config --global user.email "you@example.com"`

 `git config --global user.name "Your Name"`

 Then re-run the commit command.
-Remember to replace with your show or movie: `git commit -m "Added Harry Potter the movie"`
+Remember to replace with your show or movie: `git commit -m "Added Wannabe by Spice Girls"`

-13. Run `git push`.
+12. Run `git push`.
 If you have not done this before, git push will not run until you login to your Github account.
 Type in your Github username and password. **NOTE: When you type your password, it will not show in the terminal.
 Press enter after you type your password to continue**.

-14. Go to the Github website and navigate to the `Pull Request` tab.
+13. Go to the Github website and navigate to the `Pull Request` tab.
 Click on New `Pull Request`.

 ![Screenshot of a Pull Request on the Github website](readme/emojibop-pullrequest.png)

-15. Review your changes and then click `Create Pull Request`.
+14. Review your changes and then click `Create Pull Request`.
 Add any additional comments, go through the checklist within the Pull Request and add an Issue number if applicable, then click on `Create Pull Request`.
-16. Wait for feedback/review of your Pull Request.
+15. Wait for feedback/review of your Pull Request.
 Your code will be reviewed and if any changes need to be made, we will let you know.
-Once your pull request is accepted, you will be able to see your card at [https://emojiscreen.com](https://emojiscreen.com) and you will officially have contributed to the project! 🎉
+Once your pull request is accepted, you will be able to see your card at [https://emojibops.com](https://emojibops.com) and you will officially have contributed to the project! 🎉

 ## Other Resources and Options
 * [Git Handbook](https://guides.github.com/introduction/git-handbook/)